tychoish/fun/README.md

   "background" processes inside of an application.
-You can now start services like HTTP servers, background monitoring and workloads, and sub-processes, and ensure that they exit cleanly (at the right time!) and that their errors propagate clearly.
+You can now start services like HTTP servers, background monitoring and workloads, and sub-processes, and ensure that they exit cleanly (at the right time!) and that their errors propagate clearly back to the "main" thread.

 - Streams.
 The `fun.Stream[T]` type provides a stream/iterator,
   interface and tool kit for developing Go applications that lean heavily into streaming data and message-passing patterns.
-The associated `fun.Generator[T]` and `fun.Handler[T]` functions make provide a comfortable abstraction for interacting with these data.
+The associated `fun.Generator[T]` and `fun.Handler[T]` functions provide a comfortable abstraction for interacting with these data.

-- Pubsub provides queue and message broker primitives to support writing concurrent message passing tools within a single application, including a one-to-many or many-to-many communication.
+- Pubsub.
+The `pubsub` package provides queue and message broker primitives for concurrent applications to support writing applications that use message-passing patterns inside of single application.
+The `pubsub.Broker[T]` provides one-to-many or many-to-many (e.g. broadcast) communication.
+The and deque and queue structures provide configurable queue abstractions to provide control for many workloads.

-- High-level data types: `dt` (data type) hosts a collection of wrappers and helpers, the `dt.Ring[T]` type provides a simple ring-buffer, in addition singally (`dt.Stack[T]`)and doubly linked lists (`dt.List[T]`).
+- High-level data types: `dt` (data type) hosts a collection of wrappers and helpers, the `dt.Ring[T]` type provides a simple ring-buffer, in addition singl-ly (`dt.Stack[T]`)and doubly linked lists (`dt.List[T]`).
 The `adt` package provides type-specific helpers and wrappers around Go's atomic/synchronization primitives, including the `adt.Pool[T]`, `adt.Map[T]` and `adt.Atomic[T]`